sanjibkumarraul/Topic-Classification/README.md

 However, one can run the below program to obtain the pre-processed data from the original crawled Twitter data.

+# Dataset Labeling

+Dataset can be labled using the python file: *Labelling_SRTwitter_Dataset.py*

 # Preprocessing the Crawled Twitter Dataset

 The preprocessing of Crawled Twitter Dataset can be done by using the python file: *SR_Twitter_Tweets_Preprocessing.py*